 Capital Gains tax allowances run each tax year from the 6th of April to the following 5th of April.

-As a rule, you can usually reduce the payable Capital Gains tax bill by claiming reliefs and deducting losses.
+In fact, the Capital Gains Tax annual exemption 2021/22 for 'chargeable assets' increased from £12,000 from the previous tax year.
+As a rule, you can reduce the payable Capital Gains tax bill by claiming reliefs and deducting losses.

 If they reduce your gain to the tax-free allowance, you can carry forward the remaining losses to a future tax year.
 The tax year in the United Kingdom runs from the 6th of April to the 5th of April in the following year.